 lifted by interior heating and pressure gradients,

-confining a thinned ML just a few hundred feet deep,
+confining a thinned ML only a few hundred feet deep,

 from perfect precinct to peppered prefecture,

-Adieu the ML fluxion to low voes and ria-lands beyond,
+Adieu the ML fluxion—of low voes and ria-lands beyond.

 leaving but a shallow trace of marine grace at the rim;

-sealed beneath a steady lid aloft — a grand firmament,
+sealed beneath a steady lid aloft—the grand firmament,

-the atmosphere sealed beneath a diffuse, distant lid,
+sealing the atmosphere beneath a distant, diffusing lid,

-dissolving as the clime goes to mountain air.
+dissolving as the clime ascends into the dry-up.

 ◯